photos by Yu Tsai

 - 1/4 TSP sesame seeds for garnish

-- Soak your Japchae noodles in cold water for an hour.
-They come dehydrated and can be found at an Asian supermarket.
+- Soak your dehydrated sweet potato noodles in cold water for an hour.

-- Rehydrate 3 large shitake mushrooms in warm water.
+- Soak 3 large shitake mushrooms in 1 cup warm water.

 - Save the mushroom water, we’ll use it later.

-- Start by sautéing one cup of onions with oil, salt and pepper.
+- Sauté one cup of onions with 1 teaspoon avocado oil, salt and pepper.